xbeat/Machine-Learning/README.md

 The Scalability Challenge of kNN

 kNN (k-Nearest Neighbors) is a simple and intuitive algorithm, but it faces significant scalability issues when dealing with large datasets.
 As the dataset grows, the time complexity of kNN increases linearly, making it impractical for real-world applications that require near real-time responses.
 This limitation has led to the development of more efficient alternatives, such as Approximate Nearest Neighbor (ANN) search algorithms.

+## Python for Data Science and Basics

+Introduction to Python

+Python is a versatile, high-level programming language known for its simplicity and readability.
+It supports multiple programming paradigms, including procedural, object-oriented, and functional programming.
+Python's extensive standard library and third-party packages make it suitable for various applications, from web development to scientific computing.

 ## CUDA Programming with Python